bricaud/personal-blog/_posts/2017-08-20-graph-of-words-from-emails.md

 ### Nodes

 We want to find some important words in the texts, and get rid of the useless articles for example.
 We could use a Natural Language Processing toolbox, there are several in Python.
 However, I want to keep this example simple.
 So we will select the proper nouns in the texts which can be found easily because they begin with a capital letter.
-Unfortunately, not all words beginning with a Capital letter are proper nouns.
+Unfortunately, not all words beginning with a capital letter are proper nouns.
 The first word of each sentence has a capital as well.
-To avoid to problem, we can get rid of the words that appear frequently both with or without a capital letter.
+To avoid useless keywords, we can get rid of the words that appear frequently both with or without a capital letter.
 It is sign that they are not proper nouns.
-This selection process is not perfect but it is a compromise between complexity and efficiency.
+This selection process is not perfect but it is a compromise between accuracy and complexity.

 The keywords that have just been extracted from the corpus will form the nodes of our graph.